-Immune Reconstitution; The Rebound Effect of Tysabri
+Immune Reconstitution: The Rebound Effect of Tysabri

 I have not written here in a very long time (or so it feels) and have hardly written on my personal blog very much except out of a feeling of obligation.
 Why is this?
-I have been “ill”… MS ill… You could say I am relapsing but if you want to get technical I am experiencing “immune reconstitution” or what is a little more commonly known as the Tysabri rebound effect.
+I have been ill...MS ill.
+You could say I am relapsing, but if you want to get technical, I am experiencing “immune reconstitution” or what is a little more commonly known as the Tysabri rebound effect.

 It generally affects those who have done really well on Tysabri.
-There are some statistics out there but I can’t remember them and I can’t see well enough to surf the web and find them at the moment.
-So anyways, here is the catch; the immune system does not just return to its pre-Tysabri state but instead it becomes more “aggressive”.
-I have read that it becomes as much as three times more aggressive and you’re likely to develop three times the amount of lesions on an MRI.
-I am not sure what the actual numbers are as a lot of doctors do not even think it’s an actual thing but I can assure you; the rebound effect is very real.
+There are some statistics out there, but I can’t remember them and I can’t see well enough to surf the web and find them at the moment.
+So anyway, here is the catch; the immune system does not just return to its pre-Tysabri state but instead it becomes more “aggressive.”
+I have read that it becomes as much as three times more aggressive, and you’re likely to develop three times the amount of lesions on an MRI.
+I am not sure what the actual numbers are as a lot of doctors do not even think it’s an actual thing, but I can assure you: the rebound effect is very real.
 I have spoken to many other patients who have stopped Tysabri and 3 to 4 months later they tanked.
 I have also spoken to doctors who have reported seeing the same effects in their patients who stopped.
-Anyone who says it’s not an actual thing needs to go back to school haha.
+Anyone who says it’s not an actual thing needs to go back to school!

 I was nauseous and even slowly moving my head made the world look like it was speeding around; like when you're speeding down the freeway and you look straight out the window at the dashes of white paint on the road.
 It is almost a blur.
-The nausea went away but I still can’t see unless I am sitting and staring at the computer screen.
+The nausea went away, but I still can’t see unless I am sitting and staring at the computer screen.
 Still.
 Kind of goes without saying but my balance is off.
 I have never fallen so much in my life.
 I went from walking on my own, to walking with a cane, to needing a wheelchair, back to using a cane, and now I am trying to not use a cane but I really should be using one.
-I lost my sense of taste for a while and I have been battling the worst insomnia I have ever had.
+I lost my sense of taste for a while, and I have been battling the worst insomnia I have ever had.

 Yes, it is miserable, and part of me wishes I just risked it and stayed on Tysabri, stayed in Colorado, but part of me is glad I played it safe.
-Now I know I have no signs of PML, I personally know that the rebound effect is something I really have to consider in the future, and I plan on going back to school for Occupational therapy; all things that would not have come to be if I had just risked it and stayed in Colorado.
+Now I know I have no signs of PML, I personally know that the rebound effect is something I really have to consider in the future, and I plan on going back to school for occupational therapy; all things that would not have come to be if I had just risked it and stayed in Colorado.
 I plan to move back when I am better prepared financially and medically.

 Have you experienced the rebound effect of Tysabri?